w3villa-sneha-gupta/rails_mini_project_backend/README.md

 Home page

-In Home page I have added navbar with contain signup and sign in route which redirects to respective page
+In Home page I have added navbar which contain signup and sign in route which redirects to respective pages

 <img src="./app/assets/images/home.png">